Available Degrees

 Management and Sustainable Transition

-• Enterprise Risk Management
+- Enterprise Risk Management

-• Corporate Finance
+- Corporate Finance

-With the MaST teaching team, each student develops a personalized training plan focused on research, combining specialized courses, introductory courses in other related disciplines, methodology courses, individual and interdisciplinary team projects, and internships in research laboratories.
+With the MaST pedagogical team, each student develops a personalized training plan focused on research, combining specialized courses, introductory courses in other related disciplines, methodology courses, individual and interdisciplinary team projects, and internships in research laboratories.

 Contact:

-• Stochastic processes
+- Stochastic processes

 Contact:

-Photonic and electronic sensors for the environment and health
+Photonic and Electronic Sensors for the Environment and Health

-• Sensors & Related Systems
+- Sensors & Related Systems

-• Lasers & Photodiodes
+- Lasers & Photodiodes

-• Photonics Instrumentation & Metrology
+- Photonics Instrumentation & Metrology

 Contact: